s3882857/ChatBotExperiment/README.md

 has not been deployed fully.
 Receives POST requests through GET method.
 See project ChatbotTestService to test this.
-This uses maven and string.
-You will need to download string and maven to use.
+This uses maven and Spring.
+You will need to download Spring and maven to use.

 Eclipse project Name : ChatbotTestService
 PC Folder : ChatbotTestService